Raiders of the Lost Ark

 pocked with eggplant and orange peel as are relics

-of industrial printing.
-You aren’t so much Mozart
+of industrial printing — no, you aren’t so much Mozart

 as you are the Taste of Mozart.
 Still, I could imagine